 Our commitment is to provide a safe, healthy and reliable workplace.
 We provide access to a variety of innovative, flexible, and convenient health and wellness programs.
-Due to the COVID-19 pandemic, a large portion of our workforce has been working remotely.
-For the employees coming in to the physical offices, we implemented enhanced safety and security procedures in accordance with state, local and CDC recommendations.
+Due to the COVID-19 pandemic, we have a taken a number of steps to prioritize health and safety of our employees including but not limited to: limiting visitor site access to business-essential purposes; introducing screening checks at certain sites where needed and mandated; and enabling employees to work from home as required or appropriate.
+Out of an abundance of caution for the health of our employees and to support local government initiatives to stem the spread of the virus, we implemented several precautions at various sites around the world at all times in compliance with local government requirements and Centers for Disease Control and Prevention (CDC) guidelines.
+For the employees coming in to the physical offices, we implemented enhanced safety and security procedures in accordance with state, local, federal and CDC recommendations.